Call for Abstracts Deadline extended till

 The abstract (not more than 350 words) must be in English and should include aims, methodology and findings (or its equivalent).
 Symposia organizers should provide an abstract for each paper presentation in addition to an overall abstract (300-350 words) for the symposium.

 The journal Learning: Research and Practice is awarding 2 best paper awards at Redesigning Pedagogy International Conference 2017.
-The award entitles each paper to S$800, a certificate and especial consideration for the journal.
-To be eligible for the award, accepted abstracts should submit an extended 1000 word abstract to firstname.lastname@example.org by 12 April 2017, with the title "LRP award".
-Submissions should:
+The award entitles each paper to S$800, a certificate and an especial consideration for publication in the journal.

 As an option, presenters of accepted and presented abstracts for papers and symposia are invited to submit full papers for inclusion in the Redesigning Pedagogy International Conference 2017 Proceedings, which will be made available online at a later date.
 The Proceedings will be edited and published with an ISBN.
-Deadline for submission of full papers will be advised at a later date
+Deadline for submission of full papers 15 August 2017.

 Follow us on social media for instant updates!